Scores of starving and sick pelicans are found along the California coast

 “They are starving to death and if we don't get them into care, they will die,” McGuire said.
 “It really is a crisis.”

-It is not immediately clear what is sickening the birds.
-Some wildlife experts noted the pelicans are malnourished even though marine life abounds off the Pacific Coast.
+It is not immediately clear what is killing California’s brown pelican population .
+Some wildlife experts noted the pelicans are malnourished, even though marine life abounds off the Pacific Coast.